Net Income (Loss) from Rents, Royalties, Copyrights and Patents

 The Pennsylvania Department of Revenue’s position is that self-rented property or related-party rents do not constitute a “commercial enterprise” as that term is defined under Pennsylvania personal income tax law.
 See Wettach v.
 Commonwealth.
 153 Pa Commw 293, 620 A2d 730 (1992) (holding The losses of a real estate partnership which were made up of partners in a law firm, were rents rather than business profits and thus could not be set off against the profits from a law firm partnership.).
 A rental property constitutes a commercial enterprise only when the taxpayer offers the use of the property on a commercial basis to others (i.e. the public) in a marketplace.

-Refer to PA PIT Guide Chapter 11 Net Income (Loss) From the Operation of a Business, Profession or Farm.
+PA PIT Guide Chapter 11 Net Income (Loss) From the Operation of a Business, Profession or Farm.

 Dealer in Real Property